Skip to content

 To search for a specific Gallery card template, follow these steps:

-2. Under the Gallery Cards Administration View, click on the Search Bar and type the name of the desired card template.
+2. Under the Gallery Cards Administration View, click the Search Bar and type the name of the desired card template.

 CITE Actions Templates

-The following image shows the CITE Action Templates Administration Page.
+The following image shows the CITE Action Templates administration page.
 Here, administrators can add and delete CITE action templates.

 Blueprint Actions Admin OE